robinagandhi/swa/pages/github.md

 At the end of Step 2, you will have created a `remote` repository and will have added a `branch`.
 It is `remote` because all your files are in the Github cloud.
 As a developer, you might ask, _"how do I use this to create code if it is just online?"_ It is not convenient to write and test code online, especially when many applications require locally install packages even to work.
 Using your own `Local` repository would be great.
 We will do just that in the next step.

 Git is a distributed configuration management system.
-It helps to `avoid` thinking of a traditional central code repository.
+It helps to `avoid` thinking of a traditional centralized code repository.
 Instead, with Git we have multiple independent repositories that could be in different states at any given time and synchronized using specific commits.

 [Top](#table-of-contents)